liyanlin06/liyanlin06.github.io/index.md

 I believe that the development of technology should always be human-centered, and my long-term research goal is to build **Human-Centered AI System**.

-For example, people should be able to use AI tools to achieve their own purposes in natural and intuitive ways—such as generating a personalized, aesthetically enhanced portrait from an ID photo, just as the image on my homepage illustrates.
-(BTW, if you would like to see my unedited ID photo, please refer to my Google Scholar.)

 To advance this vision, I focus on three interconnected aspects:

 - **Interaction**: Only with natural and intuitive multimodal interaction can AI truly align with human habits, providing personalized and collaborative experiences.